nicojs/presentations/tu-twente-2023/slides/05-mutation-testing/40-performance.md

 > This technique chooses a subset of mutation operators to use.
 The choice relies on testers' intuition regarding the signiffcance of particular groups of mutants.

 ---

-### Control-flow analysis:

-> This technique uses program control ow-related information, focusing on execution characteristics to identify branches and commands that help determine which structures are most relevant to the generation and execution of mutants.

----